Admission

 Transfer Applicants

 We welcome transfer applications from those with strong academic records who have completed high school and earned 16 or more transferable credits at an accredited post-secondary institution.
 Transfer students are admitted in both the fall and spring.
-Please consult the Office of Admission website for application deadlines.
+Interviews are strongly recommended.
+Please consult the Office of Admission website for interview and application deadlines.
 Transfer application requirements include:

 International Applicants